 Teachers find themselves with five or even ten vacant minutes at the end of class, and they ask themselves, “What now?”
 While some may opt to allow students additional “study time” or “early homework time,” such a plan usually goes awry, and students begin chattering, antagonizing one another, and generally become disruptive in the absence of an actual purpose.

 A better answer to the “dead time” issue comes in the form of Exit Slips: simple index cards or short sentence strips that allow students the opportunity to demonstrate mastery over the day’s subject matter.

-When those final few minutes of class arrive, three options are available:
+When those final few minutes of class arrive, three classroom activities are available:

 Each option comprises a worthy role that exit slips can play in even the most diverse classrooms.

 The first of these options, review, is perhaps the most basic.
 It seems only natural to most professional educators that daily class should end with a brief overview of facts covered in the minutes prior to the end of the period.